Chapter 17 - It Will Never Be the Same Again

 We had seen this pattern before in Viet Nam and Iraq.
-We choose to support autocratic, corrupt regimes that we said were in our "best interests", but instead we ended up on the wrong side of the revolution when the people eventually rose up.
-What we created in Afghanistan offered more opportunities than the Taliban to be sure, but the corruption was too much for the Afgan people to bear or trust.
+We choose to support autocratic, corrupt regimes that we say are in our "best interests," but instead we end up on the wrong side of the revolution when the people eventually rise up.
+What we created in Afghanistan offered more freedom to the people than the Taliban to be sure, but the corruption was too much to bear or trust.
 They didn’t want the Taliban, but they were also not going to fight and die for the leaders we had chosen and enriched.

-This collapse of the Afgan government forces left only one way out of the country for the thousands of Americans and their Afgan supporters.
-The US military attempted to provide security at that airport, but tragically a bomb went off that killed 13 American soldiers guarding the escape route.
+The collapse of the Afgan government forces left only one way out of the country to the airbase for the thousands of Americans and their Afgan supporters.
+The US military attempted to provide security along that route, but tragically a bomb went off that killed 13 American soldiers.
 This added to the outrage back home.
-In spite of doomsday predictions however from the Republicans, the majority of Americans still got evacuated with some of their Afgan supporters.
+Trumps allies conveniently forgot he had made the deal that precipitated this nightmare.
+In spite of doomsday predictions from MAGA Republicans however, the majority of Americans still got evacuated with some of their Afgan supporters.

-This was the Bidens administration first big failure.
-The skillful communications they had employed since he was elected shrunk to explanations that were vague and confused.
-The Trumplikins immediately jumped on Biden’s failure even though Republican presidents had been as responsible as any for the mess.
+This was the Biden's administration first big failure.
+The skillful communications they had employed since he was elected gave way to explanations that were vague and confused.
+The Trumplikins immediately jumped on Biden’s failure even though Trump had been as responsible as any for the mess.

 We had seen the same collapse in Iraq after we got rid of Saddam.
-We had the most powerful military in the world, but apparently no idea how to conduct nation building after the bad guys were gone.
+We had the most powerful military in the world, but apparently no idea how to conduct nation building after the bad guys were vanquished.
 Both these efforts saw billions of US tax payer dollars disappear into the pockets of corrupt officials we supported to run those countries.
 Iraq is still in the middle of a civil war and the Taliban have already regressed Afgan culture to strict Muslim rule.
-Afgan women who had made advances under US rule, have been subjugated again to second class citizens.

 As the world struggled with who it would become there was some seemingly positive news from the private space efforts of Elon Musk’s Space X. If I was twenty again, I think I would have followed the “space” career path rather than music/media focus that had been part of my coming of age.
 This indeed was the future and Space X had success after success in developing their re-usable rocket system and creating their “big” rocket for going to the Moon and Mars.